Fenroe/TOP-rock-paper-scissors/README.md

 14/7/21 18:38

 The first issue has been eased to an extent.
 Although I wouldn't call it well-written code, I'm happy with its readability for the time being.

+14/7/21 19:15

+I added the game function to declare a winner after either the player or computer gains five points.
+This was somewhat trickier than expected though I was able to keep calm and debug the code.
+Again, this isn't super efficient code but I'm happy to have it working in the way I envisioned.